ghostcryptology/ms2-mastery/README.md

 - Kill World Bosses (extra XP in party)
 - Auto play music or auto fish (easiest)

+## How-to obtain 1500 Gear Score

+- The [Epic] quest line will give you two +7 enchant scrolls (only usable on lv 49 or below gear)
+- Use one of the +7 on the last blue weapon the [Epic] quest gives you (should be a lv 48 weapon)
+- Use your second +7 enchant scroll on your next best piece of armor (preferably blue, should be lv 48-49 gear)

-### Alternative to 1500 gear score
+## Alternative to 1500 gear score

-- if for whatever reason using the +7 enchant scrolls didn't work to get to 1500 gear score, you can also buy all the lv 50 blue gear for your class in Black Market to reach 1500 (each blue piece is cheap, ~20k-40k mesos each)
+- If for whatever reason you cannot do the above, you can also buy all the lv 50 blue gear for your class in Black Market to reach 1500 (each blue piece is cheap, ~20k-40k mesos each)

-### Getting to 2100 Gear Score
+## Getting to 2100 Gear Score

-- it is usually not recommended to buy your purple weapon from the Black Market, because within 4 Hard Dungeon runs, you'll get a purple weapon guaranteed
+- It is usually not recommended to buy your purple weapon from the Black Market, because within 4 Hard Dungeon runs, you'll get a purple weapon guaranteed
-- there are multiple ways however
+- There are multiple ways however
-  - getting 1 purple gear and enchanting the rest of your gear until 2100
+  - Getting 1 purple gear and enchanting the rest of your gear until 2100
-  - getting the purple suit of your choice (should be biggest boost to gear score)
+  - Getting the purple suit of your choice (should be biggest boost to gear score)

+## Normal Dungeon Tips/Info

+- Purple drop rate is terrible
+- Most (if not all) of the gear obtained in Normal Dungeons can be traded/sold
+- Spend as little time as possible running Normal Dungeons (once you can afford to gear up to 2100, do so)
+- On Tronix Bunker, use the EMP Bombs/Canisters on the map to stun the bosses

+## Hard Dungeon Tips/Info

+- Guaranteed purple drops per run -- if gear is not for your class, dismantle for fragment
+- Guaranteed purple for your class within 4 runs due to fragments (including weapon)
+- Most of the gear obtained in Hard Dungeons cannot be traded or sold
+- Learn the boss mechanics via YouTube, or possibly even running it solo a couple times (without using pots/resources) to get a feel for things, or we can set up some learning sessions

+## Post Level Cap

+- Complete Daily Missions
+- Complete 10 dungeon runs
+- Farm special currencies for different merchants

 ## Misc Tips

-- Gear from Normal Dungeons can be sold/traded, almost nothing from Hard Dungeons is tradable.
-- Once your character gets to 2100 gear score, they mostly gear themselves.
+- Once your character gets to 2100 gear score, they mostly gear themselves
-- Below 2100, alts are helpful to increase daily/weekly dungeon run limits.
+- Below 2100, alts are helpful to increase daily/weekly dungeon run limits
+- Create alts to pool resources
+- Every new alt to max level generates ~3M mesos
+- Sell onyx crystals if needed to reach 2100 gear score